Coordinate-based Neural Network for Fourier Phase Retrieval: Introduction

 There has been a growing interest in harnessing the capabilities of deep learning to address the limitations inherent in traditional phase retrieval methods.
 Supervised learning methods, exemplified by approaches like CDI NN~\cite{CDINN}, SiSPRNet~\cite{SiSPRNet} and others~\cite{wu_supervised,3d_supervised}, primarily employ encoder-decoder architectures in CNNs to transform input intensities into complex objects.
 A notable innovation in this arena is the work presented in \cite{wu_supervised}, which artfully combines supervised learning with transfer learning techniques, refining results in a more adaptable manner.
 However, even with such advancements, these methods often come with challenges, requiring significant preparatory work and training and potentially faltering when faced with divergent data sets~\cite{Deep_phase_cut}.

 Recognizing the practical requirements, researchers have turned to unsupervised learning methodologies.
-A prevalent trend within this domain involves utilizing encoder-decoder CNNs, yet without the necessity for pre-training~\cite{Autophase,unsupervised_wu,ptycho_net,2DIP,Deep_phase_cut}.
+A prevalent trend within this domain involves utilizing encoder-decoder CNNs, yet without the necessity for pre-training~\cite{ptycho_net,Deep_phase_cut, Autophase,unsupervised_wu,2DIP}.
 Concurrently, other strategies emerged, leveraging denoising models as a form of regularization~\cite{prDeep}, or introducing specific priors during the recovery process~\cite{phase_prior}.
 However, the current decoder-encoder-based CNN models may need to tune many parameters before applying them to new data.
 For example, the convolution stride, the channels, and the block number may need to be changed once the output size is changed.
 And it could be computationally inefficient once the block increases.
-Besides, most models~\cite{2DIP,Autophase,unsupervised_wu,ptycho_net} only used Fourier magnitude for supervision during training while the predicted phase is not in use.
+Besides, most models~\cite{ptycho_net,Autophase,unsupervised_wu,2DIP} only used Fourier magnitude for supervision during training while the predicted phase is not in use.

 The intrinsic nature of objects, namely their coordinates, offers an accurate and compact representation.
 Each coordinate maps directly to its corresponding object amplitude and phase, forming the foundation of the Implicit Neural Representation (INR) concept, a paradigm that has recently been introduced to the research community~\cite{Nerf,SIREN,wavelet}.
-Prior to our study, this framework demonstrated substantial success in image inversion tasks~\cite{Deep_Local_Shapes,Nerf,NUDF,sun2021coil,added1,added2}.
+Prior to our study, this framework demonstrated substantial success in image inversion tasks~\cite{Nerf,Deep_Local_Shapes,NUDF,sun2021coil,added1,added2}.
 For instance, NeRF~\cite{Nerf} focuses on refining the object's density and color based on multiple viewpoints from various angles.
 CoIL~\cite{sun2021coil} trains a multilayer perceptron (MLP) to encode the complete measurement field and demonstrates superior performance in sparse-view computed tomography reconstruction.
-Notably, while DINER~\cite{DINER} and DNF~\cite{DNF} have applied successfully INR for phase recovery, a deeper dive reveals their observed measurements was in real space.
+Notably, while DINER~\cite{DINER} and DNF~\cite{DNF} have successfully applied INR for phase recovery, a deeper dive reveals their objective is not Fourier phase retrieval.
 To our knowledge, there remains an unexplored potential for the INR framework tailored for Fourier phase retrieval.
 Our contributions can be summarized as follows:

 \begin{itemize} \item We design an unsupervised single coordinate-based neural network (SCAN) based on INR to predict object amplitude and phase simultaneously. \item We propose a novel loss function to guide the training phase of SCAN for improved performance. \item We benchmark our method against current state-of-the-art (SOTA) algorithms, underscoring its potential through quantitative measurements in CDI and Ptychography experiments. \end{itemize}